Leave in Australia

 Compassionate leave

-Employees are entitled two days paid leave for a compassion leave in the casea family member sustains a severe personal injury or develops a severe illness that poses a threat to life or where death occurs.
+Employees are entitled to two days paid compassionate leave in the case of a family member sustaining a severe personal injury or developing a severe illness that poses a threat to life or where death occurs.

 Carer's leave

-Employee is entiteled to 2 days of unpaid leave per permissible occasion, in case no paid personal leave (sick leave) is left.
+An employee is entitled to 2 days of unpaid leave per permissible occasion in case no paid personal leave (sick leave) is left.

 Work-related injury